noahvarghese/capstone-server/README.md

 ## Development

-After cloning the repository it is important to run `npm run init` in order to setup the hooks directory
+After cloning the repository it is important to run `npm run init` in order to setup the hooks directory.

-## About

-This is my capstone project for college.
-I have seperated it out into 3 repositories so as to prevent a clutter of files.

-[capstone-client, capstone-server, capstone-test]

-The client and server are the frontend and backend respectively, and each may hold some unit tests and integration tests specific to either the frontend or the backend.

-Any end to end tests will be located in the tests repo.

-Documentation - mockups, ERD, class diagrams are currently in my private DropBox.

-They may be moved into their own repo at the end of this to showcase all parts of this project.

-## Notes
+## Notes - For Me

 For breaking down the routes
 Routes are the structure of the resources.